21 Perfect Christmas Gifts & Activities for Struggling Readers

 9. Beanbag or Cozy Chair

 Create an enticing and cozy, comfortable place that can be all your child's.
 A place to go to for reading and comfort.
 You're goal is to give your reader an environment that makes them be excited and want to read.
-A fun beanbag or chair is a great start!
+A fun beanbag or chair is a great start as a gift ideas for readers!

 10. Reading tent or hidey hole for reading